dataflowr/Project-graph-neural-net/README.md

 python commander.py eval with conf.yaml
 ```

-You can omit `with conf.yaml` if you are using the default configuartion.
+You can omit `with conf.yaml` if you are using the default configuration.

 If you downloaded a model with a config file from here, you can edit the section `test_data` of this config if you wish and then run,

 ```
 python commander.py eval with /path/to/config model_path=/path/to/model.pth.tar
 ```

+## Multiprocessing

+If you have SLURM installed, you can run multiple configuration files with `generate_configs.py`.
+The method `runConfigs(n, pythonScript, cmd)` from this file will execute every configuration file in the folder `configs/configs_to_run` on the number of machines specified.
+The logs are then stored in the folder `configs/configs_computed`.
+You can also generate configuration files with `generate_configs.py` and then run them with `runConfigs`.